-The South African Guild of Editors (SAGE) and the South Africa Guild of Actors (SAGA) have been posting links on social media where people who belong to the entertainment industry can apply for financial relief, as well as information on additional funding.
+The South African Guild of Editors (SAGE) and the South Africa Guild of Actors (SAGA) have been posting application links on social media for financial relief for those who belong to the entertainment industry as well as information on additional funding.

-SAGA teamed up with the Theatre Benevolent Fund (TBF) to provide a food fund for struggling and freelance actors within the industry.
+SAGA teamed up with the Theater Benevolent Fund (TBF) to provide a food fund for struggling and freelance actors within the industry.
 They are also providing food stamps for actors to redeem.

 Broadcasters have also set aside an amount to aid their productions.
-MultiChoice and M-Net have allocated R80m towards those who are involved with their productions.
-SABC, e.tv and Netflix have not disclosed any amounts.
+Multichoice and Mnet have allocated R80 million towards those who are involved with their productions.
+SABC, eTV and Netflix have not disclosed any amounts that they may have